skmp/reicast.com/_posts/2019-04-16-we-love-redream.markdown

 I'd like to personaly falsify such reports, as a core developer of both nullDC and Reicast, and as the current maintainer of reicast.

 Such rumors and other BS is just personal beef that TA has against some projects when they don't follow up his guidelines on what is acceptable or not.
+Sorry TA, you don't speak for everybody.

 So.